 Gala Apple (Royal Gala)

-Apples taste terrific that’s for sure but there are more reasons to eat us than just our flavour.
-We’ll actually help keep you strong and healthy so that you can do all the things you want to do - like play sport, have fun, climb apple trees.
-You see we contain lots of goodies to help grow well, keep your skin clear of zits, make your hair look great to name just a few of ways we look after you.
+Make sure you enjoy the whole apple – skin and all – to get our nutritional benefits.
+You see we contain lots of goodies to help grow well, keep your skin clear of zits, and make your hair look great, just a few of the ways we look after you.
 For example, we contain:

 The colour of the fruit, ease of picking and firmness tells you when an apple is ready to be harvested.
 Currently, apples for the fresh market are picked by hand as mechanical harvesters can damage the fruit and the trees.

 Did you know that apples are an ancient fruit?
 We’re so old that we’re even mentioned in the Bible as the'fruit of knowledge’.
-We don’t really know when man first bit into the flesh of a juicy apple and decided it was delicious but we do know they were popular with Stone Age people over 3000 years ago.
+We don’t really know when man first bit into the flesh of a juicy apple and decided it was delicious, but we do know they were popular with Stone Age people over 3000 years ago.
 How do we know this?
 Well, the charcoal remains of apples have been found in the ruins of Stone Age villages in Europe.

-The pilgrim fathers took apples with them when they set off from England for America; and Captain Phillip made sure he had plenty of apples and apple seed on board when he set sail for Australia in 1788.
+The pilgrim fathers took apples with them when they set off from England for America, and Captain Phillip made sure he had plenty of apples and apple seed on board when he set sail for Australia in 1788.
 The first apples to be grown in Australia were planted by those early colonists.